uviclibraries/onboarding/4-Web App.md

 6. Academic jobs are identified by users upon submission of a job.
 For these jobs, users can identify a deadline for their project.
     - The course code and submission deadlines can be seen on the job information page.
     - In the dashboard, "purpose" is identified as academic or personal (with academic jobs being at the top of the list).
-Academic jobs are prioritized over personal jobs
+Academic jobs are prioritized over personal jobs to meet as many timelines as possible.

 8. If a user submits **multiple files** at the same time, price all items together (unless they request otherwise).
     - Items need to be financially linked, to do this, select one item and mark the other models that are being priced together as **children**.